 The Christmas season is officially upon us and kids have launched into their annual holiday interrogation: What’s a sugarplum?
 Do the elves make Nintendo Switches?
 Why does Timmy get more toys?
+Why do you hate our elf on a shelf?
 And then there’s the inevitable question, which is also the hardest: Is Santa Claus real?
-Deciding what to tell your kid about the existence of Santa can be a surprisingly tough decision.
+Deciding how to tell kids about Santa — not to mention what to tell them — can be a surprisingly tough decision.
 On the one hand, you never want your kid to feel like they can’t trust you.
 But on the other hand, you don’t want to be responsible for ruining the most wonderful day of the year.
-That’s why Fatherly talked to psychologist and parenting expert Dr. Justin Coulson about what parents should consider when explaining Santa Claus to their kids.

 What about people who would say telling your kid Santa isn’t real takes away some of the fun of Christmas?